March 12, 2026 (1mo ago)

 This guide walks through why Docker deployments have downtime by default, how to build a zero-downtime pipeline from scratch with Docker Compose and Nginx, and how to skip the DIY work entirely if you'd rather not maintain deployment scripts forever.

 TL;DR: Docker's default stop-start cycle creates a 5-30 second gap where requests fail.
 You can eliminate it with health check gating, connection draining, and blue-green container swaps.
-Elite engineering teams deploy multiple times per day with a 5% change failure rate (DORA, 2024).
+Elite engineering teams deploy multiple times per day with a 5% change failure rate.
 This guide shows both the DIY approach and a one-command alternative.

 Docker's default lifecycle creates an unavoidable gap between stopping the old container and starting the new one.
-91% of mid-size and large enterprises report that a single hour of downtime costs over $300,000 (ITIC, 2024).
+According to ITIC, 91% of mid-size and large enterprises report that a single hour of downtime costs over $300,000.
 Even brief deployment windows — repeated across multiple daily deploys — compound fast.

 When you run docker compose up -d --build, Docker stops the old container, removes it, builds the new image, and starts a fresh container.
 That sequence has three gaps where requests fail: